machinedeck/Christmas-2025-Project/README.md

 - **Case 5:** Cases 1-4

 Once all the cases have been performed, the LEDs just turn off.
 Pressing the button reinitiates the cases.

+## Codes
+Before uploading the codes into the microcontrollers, make sure to install the **Arduino IDE**.
+Set the board to `Arduino UNO` nad make sure that there is a port connection.
+Once initialized, the following codes must be uploaded to two separate Arduino development boards:
+- **Screen:** `screen.ino`
+- **Lights:** `lights.ino`